 Any further questions or queries on the holding or swapping of Kyoto Units within the Registry should be directed by email to the UK registry administrator: firstname.lastname@example.org.

 Auctioning is an effective way of distributing allowances to the market and reinforces the ‘polluters pay’ principle.
 It encourages businesses to take account of the full cost of carbon in the decisions they make.

 The European Commission’s Auctioning Regulation governs the auctioning of Phase III EUAs and EUAAs.
 It provided for the establishment of a common EU auction platform and granted member states the right to opt out and set up national platforms - the UK, Germany and Poland exercised this right.
 The UK was the first EU member state to hold an auction in phase II (2008 to 2012) and auctioned 10% of allowances compared to the EU average of 3%.

-Certain firms will need to apply to the Financial Services Authority (FSA) for a variation of permission in order to participate in the regulated activity of bidding in emissions auctions.
-Please see the FSA policy statement on regulating bidding for emissions allowances under phase III of the EU Emissions Trading Scheme.
+Certain firms will need to apply to the Financial Conduct Authority (FCA) for a variation of permission in order to participate in the regulated activity of bidding in emissions auctions.
+Further information is available on the FCA website.

 The EU is in the process of appointing a Single Auction Monitor (SAM) to monitor and report on the conduct of certain emissions auctions across Europe.
 For more information, please see the European Commission website.

 For other information about the UK’s EU ETS auctions please contact email@example.com.

 The full schedule for Phase III EUA and EUAA auctions is available on the ICE emissions auctions web pages.

 Phase III auction results

 The UK’s first Phase III EUA auction was held on 21 November 2012.
 For more information please see the associated press notice.
 For results from further phase III auctions, please see the ICE Futures Europe emissions auctions web pages.